Rodney Howe Contact

 Participating in the Solar Observing Program

-Information from all observers is generally received by the 10th of each month.
+Observers must submit their data by the 10th of the month following the month in which the observations were made.
+Observations can be submitted using the SunEntry program or via email to firstname.lastname@example.org.
 After an initial review by the section Chairman, reports are processed and archived.
-The final values of the American Relative Sunspot Numbers are computed by the 15th of each month and distributed to the National Oceanic and Atmospheric Administration (NOAA), subscribing universities, scientific organizations, and interested individuals via e-mail and the monthly newsletter, the AAVSO Solar Bulletin.
+The final values of the American Relative Sunspot Numbers are then computed and distributed to the National Oceanic and Atmospheric Administration (NOAA), subscribing universities, scientific organizations, and interested individuals via e-mail and the monthly newsletter, the AAVSO Solar Bulletin.

 Participating in this important program is simple if a few details are followed.
 Important guidelines for visual solar observing can be found here.